bloom-works/organ-donation-reform/4_technology.md

 ### Startup Funded Tech

 Particularly in the area of transportation, there is high interest, and private funding with proven logistical expertise focused on improving the challenge of transporting organs.
 We highlight these startup companies because they have a powerful potential for innovating and pushing the entire organ transplant community forward in terms of technology.
-Theoretically they can already do this now without having to wait for US Government contracting changes, but only if UNOS enables connectivity by providing startups API access to their government-held data, a proposition toward which UNOS has appeared unwilling.
+Theoretically they can already do this now without having to wait for U.S. Government contracting changes, but only if UNOS enables connectivity by providing startups API access to their government-held data, a proposition toward which UNOS has appeared unwilling.
 The private start-ups we interviewed are also extremely mission-driven and passionate about improving the state of the ecosystem, often taking it upon themselves to spend enormous amounts of money and time to improve outcomes.
 Third-party startups fill an important role in augmenting expertise and driving forward comprehensive technical solutions.

 It is important to point out that while these upstarts provide exciting new possibilities for increased efficacy and lower cost, they are still emerging and navigating difficult challenges, like gaining API access (computer-to-computer interfaces) to real time data in UNOS UNet℠.
 Without efforts to open up this data and break down barriers, innovation will continue to occur slowly within the organ transplant ecosystem, continuing to rely on the established players to deliver change.